 Justin and Karinda Gill have been running their residential building business in Darwin, Abode New Homes, since 2007 and love doing what they do.
 While Karinda looks after design, accounts and management, Justin, whose background is as a carpenter and joiner, looks after everything to do with construction and says between the two of them they’re a ‘pretty good mix’.

 And the mix has produced some good results for the company.
-It was again for the 6th year in a row; regional winner in HIA's Small/Medium Builder of the Year Award last year and was recently awarded the 2011 NT MYOB Small Business Award and 2011 Telstra NT Business of the Year Award, placing it at the forefront of the Northern Territory's business community.
+It was again for the 9th year in a row; regional winner in HIA’s Small/Medium Builder of the Year Award and was our founder, Karinda Gill, was recently awarded 2017 Telstra NT Business Woman of the Year.

 Justin believes their good mix of skills is one of the reasons the company has been so successful.